demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 ### mobileiron-cloud-unlock-device
 ***
-This command is used to send an unlock action to the device
+Sends an unlock action to the device.

 #### Base Command